How to Build a Retaining Wall

 The success of your retaining wall depends on a level base.
-To create a solid foundation, dig a trench for the first course of your interlocking retaining wall blocks to sit in, and make sure the ground remains even throughout.
+To create a solid foundation, dig a trench for the first course of your interlocking retaining wall blocks.
+Make sure the ground remains even throughout.

 - Begin digging into the ground with a shovel.

-- Once your trench is complete, compact it with a hand tamper or vibrating plate compactor.
+- Once you’ve dug the trench, compact it with a hand tamper or vibrating plate compactor.

-Due to soil erosion, your retaining wall should be built on a solid foundation made from paver base.
-Similar to gravel, paver base is a form of construction aggregate that contains crushed rocks such as limestone.
+Due to soil erosion, your retaining wall should be built on a solid foundation made from gravel.

-- Fill the trench with a 2 to 3-inch layer of paver base.
+- Fill the trench with a 2- to 3-inch layer of gravel.

-- Use the rack to ensure the stones are evenly distributed.
+- Use a rake to ensure the stones are evenly distributed.

-- Tamp the paver base with your tamper to make sure the foundation is evenly compacted.
+- Tamp the base with your tamper to make sure it’s evenly compacted.

-It’s time to start laying your interlocking retaining blocks on the sturdy building base you just created.
+It’s time to start laying the retaining blocks on the sturdy base you just created.

 - Position your first block and use a standard level to make sure it’s even.
-If needed, reposition it using additional paver base and a rubber mallet to tap it into place.
+If needed, reposition it using additional gravel and a rubber mallet to tap it into place.

-- Continue laying your first course of blocks, making sure to check that every block is level.
+- Continue laying your first course of blocks, while checking that every block is level.
 Lift low blocks with more gravel and tap down high blocks with the rubber mallet.

 - After you finish the first course, fill the space between your retaining wall and landscape with gravel.

-- Tamper the gravel to increase the wall’s stability and durability against soil erosion.
+- Tamp the gravel to increase the wall’s stability and durability against soil erosion.